Tourism in Ghana: Heritage tourism

-Tourism in Ghana: appropriated beginnings
+Appropriated beginnings

 Before the Jerry Rawlings administration in 1981, tourism in Ghana was not an effective source of income for the Ghanaian society and was thus a missed opportunity in helping to diversify the Ghanaian economy.
-The Rawlings administration saw this area of opportunity and capitalized on it, ultimately appropriating the Ghanaian culture and utilizing it as a source of revenue.
-Through the restoration of castles that were once used for the slave industry, establishment of public memorials honouring the "illustrious sons" of Ghana coupled with encouragement from the government via incentives for private investments, the Rawlings administration was effectively able to push tourism forward with the cost of capitalizing on Ghanaian culture.
+The Rawlings administration appropriated the Ghanaian culture and used it as a source of revenue.
+Through the restoration of castles that were once used for the slave industry, establishment of public memorials honouring the "illustrious sons" of Ghana, coupled with encouragement from the government via incentives for private investments, the Rawlings administration was able to push tourism forward with the cost of capitalizing on Ghanaian culture.

-The tourist industry in Ghana is known to promote sustainable tourism that includes: cultural tourism, heritage tourism, recreational tourism, adventure tourism and events tourism.
+The tourist industry in Ghana is known to promote sustainable tourism that includes: cultural tourism, heritage tourism, recreational tourism, adventure tourism and event tourism.
 Cultural tourism focuses on festivals and events, whereas heritage tourism focuses on the history of the slave routes.
 Recreational tourism allows tourists to explore beaches and theme parks.
 Adventure tourism takes a look at rain forests and game parks, and event tourism focuses on resources and conferences.

 Many of the heritage tourism sites highlight the legacy of the African Diaspora and the social composition of communities.
-As a result, these studies have impacted the tourists' connection to the heritage tourism sites by providing cultural depth to their travelling experience.
+As a result, these studies have impacted the tourists' connection to the heritage tourism sites by providing cultural depth to their trading experience.

-Currency in Ghana and exchange rates

-In Ghana, the economic system is based on the Ghanaian Cedi (currency symbol GH¢) and the Pesewa (currency symbol Gp).
-Pesewas are the basic units of Ghanaian currency and cedis are the second tier in their economic system; in other words, pesewas are comparable to the United States' penny and the cedi is comparable to a United States dollar.
-Although they may be compared in that regard, currency in Ghana is of lower denomination than currency in the United States.
-1 Ghanaian Cedi converts to approximately 18¢ in the United States.